- Experiential Advantage

 - Contact Us

-Denver Law accepts applications for first-year and advanced standing students for the fall semester only.
-Transfer and visiting students can apply for any semester.
+Denver Law accepts applications for first-year JD and advanced standing JD students for the fall and summer semester.
+Transfer JD and visiting JD students can apply for any semester.

 First-year students are those that have not previously attended law school.

 To be admitted to the University of Denver Sturm College of Law, you must hold a bachelor’s degree from a regionally accredited college or university.
 No undergraduate field of study is favored, based on evidence that a strong student in any major can develop the skills of writing, analysis, and persuasion necessary for success in law school.